 During his career he has served as a consultant for various social service agencies in Ohio and Michigan including Cuyahoga County Juvenile Court, Cleveland Municipal School District, Wayne County Juvenile Court and Wayne County Mental Health Agency.
 The focus of his work has been to help private community based agencies and public social service systems develop and implement a coordinated systems change that will improve the quality of their overall service delivery system.

-He is a member of several professional organizations including The Council of Social Work Education (CSWE), Society of Social Work Research (SSWR) and the National Council of Juvenile and Family Court Judges (NCJFCJ) where he also serves on the national advisory board.
+Allen is a member of several professional organizations including The Council of Social Work Education (CSWE), Society of Social Work Research (SSWR) and the National Council of Juvenile and Family Court Judges (NCJFCJ) where he also serves on the national advisory board.
 His education includes a BA in history from the University of California at Los Angeles (UCLA); A Master’s Degree in Social Science Administration from Mandel School of Applied Social Science at Case Western Reserve University; And a PhD in Social Work and Criminal Justice from the University of Alabama.

 Curriculum Vitae (PDF)